Sabrinas Organizing

 Traditions To Do at Home

-This traditions to do at home section will share things that your family can do at home that have little cost.
+This traditions-to-do-at-home section will share activities your family can do at home that cost little.

 • Make your own Advent Calendar.
-This link is from Amazon (Affiliate Link) (affiliate).
+This link is from Amazon (affiliate) (affiliate).
 They have a variety of options that will work for your family.

 • Write a letter to Santa at the North Pole.
 The USPS Operation Santa is a great website to do this tradition.

-• Read classic Holiday books like Charles Dicken's A Christmas Carol (Amazon (Affiliate Link) Affiliate) or Twas the Night Before Christmas by Clement Clarke Moore (Amazon (Affiliate Link) Affiliate).
+• Read classic Holiday books like Charles Dickens' A Christmas Carol (Amazon (affiliate) Affiliate) or Twas the Night Before Christmas by Clement Clarke Moore (Amazon (affiliate) Affiliate).
 We have been doing this every Christmas Eve since my kids were babies.

 • Watch Christmas movies each night.
 Each year, we watch Charlie Brown's Christmas, The Santa Clause, It's a Wonderful Life, and White Christmas.